 This only applies to Automatic Collection invoices.
 Remittance Collection invoices remain open even after cancellation.

 There are three methods for invoice collection: automatic, remittance, and prepaid.

-- Automatic Collection: Chargify attempts to collect payment automatically from a payment method on file (credit card or ACH) when the invoice is issued.
+- Automatic Collection: Advanced Billing attempts to collect payment automatically from a payment method on file (credit card or ACH) when the invoice is issued.

-- Remittance Collection: Chargify does not attempt to automatically collect payment.
+- Remittance Collection: Advanced Billing does not attempt to automatically collect payment.
 Instead, your customer remits payment on the invoice, often in the form of check or bank draft, in response to receiving the invoice.

-- Prepaid Collection: Chargify collects an initial prepayment which is used to fund a usage-based subscription.
+- Prepaid Collection: Advanced Billing collects an initial prepayment which is used to fund a usage-based subscription.
 Further usage will pull from the prepayment balance until it reaches $0 and suspends, or auto-replenishes.
 The renewal invoice is marked as ‘automatic’.